 A concussion is simply damage to the brain due to a blow or strike to the head.
-This injury can cause brief confusion or disorientation, memory loss or loss of consciousness.
-A concussion is quite common in sports.
+Generally, this injury can cause brief confusion or disorientation, memory loss or loss of consciousness.
+In addition, this injury is quite common in sports.

 What is the cause?

-A concussion occurs if a strike to the face or head jars the brain.
-The impact causes jarring, shaking, swelling, stretching or tearing of the brain tissues and soft nerve fibers that results to alterations in the brain chemicals.
+The injury occurs if a strike to the face or head jars the brain.
+Generally, the impact causes jarring, shaking, swelling, stretching or tearing of the brain tissues and soft nerve fibers that results to alterations in the brain chemicals.

-The sports in which is a concussion is likely to occur include gymnastics, football, soccer, wrestling and ice hockey.
+Furthermore, the sports in which this injury is likely to occur include gymnastics, football, soccer, wrestling and ice hockey.
 Nevertheless, the injury can occur in any activity or sport in which an individual can end up struck on the head.

 What are the signs?